Episiotomy Explained: Types, Procedure, and Recovery

 Complications During Delivery

-Complications during delivery can arise unexpectedly, making it crucial to evaluate the need for an episiotomy.
+Delivery complications can arise without warning, making it important to assess the need for an episiotomy quickly.

-1. Prolonged second stage of labor: If the pushing phase lasts too long, an episiotomy can facilitate a quicker delivery.
+1. Prolonged second stage of labor: If the pushing phase lasts too long, an episiotomy can speed up delivery.

 2. Shoulder dystocia: If your baby’s shoulder gets stuck during delivery, an episiotomy may provide additional space for intervention.